SLAM Map Builder

 ||You can open existing app sessions you have saved using Open Session.
 When you are in the Map Builder tab, you can save your progress to an m-file using Save Session.|

-MATLAB® Toolstrip: On the Apps tab, under Control System Design and Analysis, click SLAM Map Builder.
+MATLAB® Toolstrip: In the Apps tab, under ROBOTICS AND AUTONOMOUS SYSTEMS, click SLAM Map Builder.

 MATLAB Command Window: Enter